Karungaapiyam: Story 2: Kathara Kathara Kajal (Kajal screamed her throat hoarse)

 Kajal, a seemingly normal woman, is approached by YouTuber Prasanna for a lockdown interview.
-His curiosity turns to horror as he realizes Kajal’s deranged obsession with cleanliness masks a gruesome secret.
+His curiosity turns to horror as he realises Kajal’s deranged obsession with cleanliness masks a gruesome secret.
 She kidnaps and mutilates men, cutting off their fingers to cook them into biriyani.
-Prasanna becomes her latest victim, and when another vlogger, Naran, arrives to review her home, he too discovers the grisly truth too late.
+Prasanna becomes her latest victim, and when another vlogger, Naran, arrives to review her home, he too discovers the grisly truth, but it is too late.

 In the present, Umayaal begins to feel an eerie presence in the library and is unnerved by how lifelike the stories feel.
 When she checks the book for an author’s name, she finds it faded beyond recognition.

 Story 3: Kummiruttu (Pitch darkness)

-Director Jacob and singer Shruthi visit composer Siddharth Abhimanyu, known for plagiarizing famous songs.
+Director Jacob and singer Shruthi visit composer Siddharth Abhimanyu, known for plagiarising famous songs.
 Every time Shruthi sings, Siddharth hears curses that no one else can.
 During a blackout, they encounter a ghostly woman lamenting her lost family and a mysterious tea vendor who serves them vadas from his head.
-The group realizes they are surrounded by spirits—victims of a car crash Siddharth caused while drunk driving.
+The group realises they are surrounded by spirits: victims of a car crash Siddharth caused while drunk driving.
 By morning, Siddharth’s death is confirmed on the news, revealing that he and the ghosts were already dead.

 In the present, Umayaal sees visions of the same woman from the story, along with Kajal’s ghost, wielding a knife.
 She researches the characters and discovers real-life news articles about them, blurring the line between fiction and reality.